 Abstract.
 This paper explores the significant role of solar energy in advancing sustainable development, particularly in the context of India.
 Solar power offers an environmentally friendly solution to the growing global energy demand, reducing reliance on fossil fuels and mitigating climate change.
 Technological advancements have lowered the costs of solar photovoltaic (PV) systems, making solar energy more accessible and economically viable for businesses and individuals.
-Government policies, such as the PM-KUSUM scheme and the Production Linked Incentive (PLI) Scheme, have further incentivized the adoption of solar energy access in rural areas and job creation through programs like the Suryamitra training initiative.
+Government policies, such as the PM-KUSUM scheme and the Production Linked Incentive (PLI) Scheme, have further incentivized the adoption of solar energy.
+The study also highlights the social benefits of solar energy, including improved energy access in rural areas and job creation through programs like the Suryamitra training initiative.
 Solar energy not only contributes to reducing greenhouse gas emissions but also drives economic growth, creating a more sustainable and resilient future for India and the world.